Seasonal Planning for UK Travel

 Summer in the United Kingdom (June to August)

 Traditionally, the summer months are the warmest and driest of the year.
 However, even sunny summer months usually get plenty of rainfall, often in torrential downpours that can result in flooding.
 On average, summer is hot for short spells when the Brits swarm to the coast and city parks to revel in the sunshine (yet in some years, the sun may barely shine all season).
-There's no need to bring winter wear, but pack a sweater and light rainproof jacket for chilly evenings and the chance of protracted cool spells.
+There's no need to bring winter wear, but pack a sweater and a light rainproof jacket for chilly evenings and the chance of protracted cool spells.

 June weather can be unpredictable and highly variable, with some cold and wet days.
 July brings the "Dog Days" of summer, with plenty of sunny, sultry weather and clear blue skies.
 It all depends on the jet stream; there are no guarantees!
 The year's highest temperatures often occur in mid-August, yet this month is typically slightly wetter than July, which is somewhat wetter than June.

-Events in summer
+Events in Summer

 Royal Edinburgh Military Tattoo, Edinburgh, Scotland.
-Scotland's biggest event, this month-long spectacle in August features military bands, Highland dancers, fireworks, and much more.
+Scotland's biggest event, this monthlong spectacle in August features military bands, Highland dancers, fireworks, and much more.

 Edinburgh International & Fringe Festivals, Edinburgh, Scotland.
 Taking place the whole of August, the Fringe Festival is billed as the world's biggest celebration of the arts, spanning the spectrum.

-Learn more
+Learn More

 The United Kingdom in June